goodclarity/goodclarity-covenant/covenant.md

 For them, when and where.

 The Laws danced together, and they were Universe.
-And the Universe danced and became Light and became Stars.
+And the Universe danced and the Dance became Light and became Stars.
-And the Universe became Aware and made of Lightning and Stars, and the Universe became Human and many other things.
+And the Dance became Aware and made of Lightning and Stars, and the Dance became Human and many other things.
-And Human looked and Human searched and Human understood and finally Human learn; and Human danced, for the Universe is dancing and they are dance.
+And Human looked and Human searched and Human understood and finally Human learn; and Human danced, for the Universe is dancing and they are Dance.

 We dance.
 A sacrifice was made.